 This unique service is extremely flexible with one-off or long term arrangements available.
 Prices start from just £7.95 for a high detailed, high resolution custom forecast.

-New from April 2020 we will also offer Professional Weather station rental as an addition to the services above or as a stand alone service.
+We also offer Professional Weather station rental as an addition to the services above or as a stand alone service.
 The benefits of this service are incredible with live tracking of the weather conditions via an app, meaning that you can take full control of your weather sensitive event with 30 second updates on wind direction and strength including strongest gusts, temperature and humidity as well as sunshine strength and rainfall intensity/amount (if required).

 Short term rental starts from £35 per day.
 Long term rental start from just £3 per day! (conditions apply).